“A jury consists of twelve persons chosen to decide who has the better lawyer.”

 - Insurance disputes: It’s in the insurance companies’ interests not to pay out on claims.
 If your insurance company is refusing to provide the protection you contracted for, you may need to file suit to be made whole.

 - Partnership breakups: In many ways, a partnership is like a marriage.
 When it goes bad, you may need a lawyer to help you determine your rights and responsibilities.

 - Breach of fiduciary duties: Some people (e.g., partners, brokers, trustees, or lawyers) may owe a special duty of loyalty and care to you.
 If they breach that duty, you may have legal rights to enforce.

 - Usurpation of business opportunities: If a partner or employee is illicitly stealing business from your company, you may need to sue for an injunction or damages.

 - Real estate disputes: Whether you have a disagreement with an adjoining land owner, a problem with the title to your property, or are engaged in a dispute regarding the sale of real property, litigation may be the only way to determine your rights.

 - Personal guarantees: When an individual personally guarantees the debts of a company or another, the individual can become personally liable.

-- Financial services litigation: Banking relationships can be complex. [ask LEGAL] regularly works with financial institutions and businesses to resolve disputes regarding those relationships.
+- Financial services litigation: Banking relationships can be complex.
+The Lord Law Firm regularly works with financial institutions and businesses to resolve disputes regarding those relationships.